 DISDH offers all students in the school community access to the digital Brockhaus, independent of location.
 This high-quality online encyclopaedia is a very good alternative to Wikipedia.

-Fancy some fresh reading material?
+In the mood for some fresh reading material?

 Our canteen plan is updated weekly: